-Folk healers worldwide have used castor oil to treat a wide variety of health conditions for thousands of years.
-The use of castor oil goes as far back as the ancient Egyptians, who used it to treat eye irritations and as a powerful natural skin care remedy.
-In India, it has been prized for its skin-healing, digestive-soothing, antibacterial properties, plus it’s commonly used in traditional Ayurvedic medicine practices.
+Folk healers worldwide have also used it to treat a wide variety of health conditions for thousands of years.
+For example, the reputed benefits of castor oil goes as far back as the ancient Egyptians, who used it to treat eye irritations and as a powerful natural skin care remedy.

 What Is Castor Oil?

-Castor is said to be one of the oldest cultivated crops.
-Many of castor oil’s benefits come down to its chemical composition.
+Studies suggest that many of castor oil’s benefits come down to its chemical composition.
 It’s classified as a type of triglyceride fatty acid, and almost 90 percent of its fatty acid content is a specific and rare compound called ricinoleic acid.
-(1)

-Castor oil contains many beneficial components, including fatty acids, flavonoids, phenolic compounds, amino acids, terpenoids and phytosterols.
-These various compounds give the oil the following properties and potential health benefits: (3)
+Research studies have found that castor oil contains therapeutic components including fatty acids, flavonoids, phenolic compounds, amino acids, terpenoids and phytosterols.
+These various compounds give the oil the following properties and potential health benefits:

 - Hepatoprotective (ability to prevent damage to the liver)